 If you only have time for one fall fun experience, a visit to Grim’s Orchard and Family Farms should check everything off your list.
 You can take a hayride, savor apple cider slushies, get lost in the corn maze, visit the pumpkin patch and make a selection and pick your own apples.

-The lawn of the historic Whitefield House turns into an outdoor marketplace hosting a variety of artisans, musical entertainment and free children’s activities.
+The lawn of the historic Whitefield House turns into an outdoor marketplace hosting a variety of artisans, musical entertainment and free children’s activities, plus demonstrations, foods, and beverages.

 Take a scenic two-hour trip aboard The Secret Valley Explorer.
 Enjoy leaf peeping with autumn snacks and cider on board.